techexplorers123/techs-auto-hotkey-scripts/README.md

 ### required files

-media control.ahk, send-keys-to-spotify.ahk, nvdaControllerClient.dll(used to output speach using the nvda screenreader).
+media control.ahk, send-keys-to-spotify.ahk, nvdaControllerClient.dll(optional, used to output speach using the nvda screenreader).

 ### how to use